Smarteon/loxone-java/README.md

 However, there are also some reverse engineered parts, marked with `@LoxoneNotDocumented` annotation.

 *Disclaimer:*
+The library is still far from complete coverage of Loxone behaviour, which means:
+* public APIs are subject to change with every new version
+* there can be serious bugs

-This library is in early stage of development - public APIs are subject to change.
-Any feedback or help is welcomed.
+Therefore, any feedback or help is welcomed.

 ## Usage
 ### Maven